zulip/zulip/docs/subsystems/schema-migrations.md

-If you follow the processes described above, `tools/provision` and `tools/test-backend` should detect any changes to the declared migrations and run migrations on (`./manage.py migrate`) or rebuild the relevant database automatially as appropriate.
+If you follow the processes described above, `tools/provision` and `tools/test-backend` should detect any changes to the declared migrations and run migrations on (`./manage.py migrate`) or rebuild the relevant database automatically as appropriate.

 Developing migrations can result in manual fiddling that leads to a broken database state, however.
 For those situations, we have